lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-nav.rst

     :name: portal-howto-nav-5
     :alt: The schema interface, showing how to select columns to include in the results, and how to place constraints on column values.

-    Figure 4: The schema interface for the DP0.2 ``Object`` table, with three columns selected (``coord_ra``, ``coord_dec``, and ``g_ap03Flux``), and a constraint that ``g_ap03Flux`` be greater than 360 nJy (nanoJanskies).
+    Figure 5: The schema interface for the DP0.2 ``Object`` table, with three columns selected (``coord_ra``, ``coord_dec``, and ``g_ap03Flux``), and a constraint that ``g_ap03Flux`` be greater than 360 nJy (nanoJanskies).

-**10.** Review the 8 components of the schema interface, labeled A through H in Figure 5, that are used to apply search constraints on the table data.
+**11.** Review the 8 components of the schema interface, labeled A through H in Figure 5, that are used to apply search constraints on the table data.

 * A: Selection boxes.
 Click a box to include the column in the query.
 Click the funnel icon to view only selected columns.
 * B: Names.
 Column names are short, descriptive, and unique within a table.
+Click on "Name" to sort by name.
 * C: Constraints.
-In any box type in the desired contraints on the values to be returned (e.g., :math:`>, <, =, !=`).
+Apply limits on column values by typing in desired constraints (e.g., :math:`>, <, =, !=`).
 * D: Units.
 For DP0.2, it is a known issue that some columns are missing their units.
 * E: Unified Content Descriptor (UCD).
 Vocabulary standards set by the `International Virtual Observatory Alliance <https://www.ivoa.net/>`_.
 * F: Descriptions of the column's data.
 * G: Data type.
 E.g., integer (int), double precision (double), boolean.
 * H: Button to clear (reset) all column selections and constraints.

-**11.** Columns are searchable.
+**12.** Columns are searchable.
 Type a word, or use the drop-down menu, at the top of every column to find columns of interest.
 For example, in the entry field under "Name" type "Flux" and click "enter" or "return" to see all column names with "Flux" in them.

-**Warning:** Do not use the schema interface to apply spatial constraints.
-In other words, do not use the "constraints" column (component C of Figure 5) to apply limits on coordinate columns (such as ``coord_ra`` and ``coord_dec``).
-Do use the entry fields in component D of Figure 4 to apply spatial constraints with a cone or polygon search.
-The backend of the database can execute cone and polygon spatial constraints much more quickly than schema constraints placed on coordinate columns.
+Clear the entry field and click "enter" or "return" again to see all columns names (all rows of the schema interface).